rarcos/butterfly/README.md

 * skogaby, the original author of butterfly
 * tw3nz0r, for events #34 and #45
-* T27|FOMZIE, for sharing your methodology/approach to ultimately make available the Dancoing Characters
+* T27|FOMZIE, for sharing his methodology/approach to ultimately make available the Dancoing Characters, among others
 * sirk, for teaching me SQL and helping out with the automated scripts
-* bman, for your hard work in figuring out most of the events
+* bman, for his hard work in figuring out most of the events

 You've inspired me and pushed me to, and beyond, my limitations.
 I never knew I could achieve such things.
 Thank you.